syncfusion-content/wpf-docs/wpf/SfDataGrid/MVVM.md

 ![](MVVM_images/MVVM_img3.png)

-You can download the sample from [here](http://www.syncfusion.com/downloads/support/directtrac/general/ze/BindViewModelItemstotemplateComboBoxColumn-1705267981.zip# "").
+You can download the sample [here](http://www.syncfusion.com/downloads/support/directtrac/general/ze/BindViewModelItemstotemplateComboBoxColumn-1705267981.zip# "").

-## How to bind Columns from ViewModel?
+### Bind Columns from ViewModel

-You can bind the [SfDataGrid.Columns](http://help.syncfusion.com/cr/cref_files/wpf/sfdatagrid/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.SfDataGrid~Columns.html# "") to a property in the ViewModel by having the binding property to be of type `Syncfusion.SfGrid.UI.Xaml.Grid.Columns`.
-Thus, you can set binding to the `SfDataGrid.Columns` property provided the `DataContext` of the SfDataGrid is ViewModel.
+You can bind the [SfDataGrid.Columns](http://help.syncfusion.com/cr/cref_files/wpf/sfdatagrid/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.SfDataGrid~Columns.html# "") to a property in the ViewModel by having the binding property of type `Syncfusion.SfGrid.UI.Xaml.Grid.Columns`.
+Thus, you can set binding to the `SfDataGrid.Columns` property that provides `DataContext` of the SfDataGrid is ViewModel.

-Refer the below code example in which the SfGridColumns property is bind to the SfDataGrid.Columns property.

 {% tabs %}
 {% highlight xaml %}